Transition For Youth with Disabilities

 - Vocational counseling and guidance: through direct contact, the DRS counselor assists teachers, parents and students in developing appropriate career goals.

 - Vocational assessment and evaluation: helps determine students' employment-related strengths and interests and provides recommended career fields to investigate

-- On-the-Job Training (OJT): provides students the opportunity (during the second semester of their senior year) to obtain community employment in their career of choice with permanent employment as a goal.
+- On-the-Job Training (OJT) provides students the opportunity to obtain community employment.
+The students’ jobs are in their career of choice with permanent employment as a goal.
+This program is available during the second semester of their senior year.

-- Job Development and Placement specialists help students make job searches more successful by helping them take their interests and strengths and identifying possible businesses with job openings, receive and complete the job application, and prepare for the interview.
-The specialists will work with the DRS counselor on this process.
+- Job Development and Placement specialists help students make job searches more successful.
+They help students identify their interests and strengths.
+The specialist and student then find possible businesses with job openings, complete the job application, and prepare for the interview.
+Throughout the process, the specialists will work closely with the DRS counselor.

 After graduation, DRS counselors and students continue to work toward vocational and employment goals.
 Some services are available to all eligible individuals without charge.
 At this point, individuals may be asked to share the cost of some services, depending on income and financial resources.

 Youth Attend Independent Living Skills Camp from Services for the Blind and Visually Impaired